When the yellow sun smiles

 Noah seemed to catch his breath for a moment.

-A faint light descended.
+A faint light descended over his profile.

 “The reason I left.”